rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 </figcaption>
 </figure>

-Next, we parse the description of the first instruction at the same depth, which again gives us a new stack entry.
+Next, the description of the first instruction is parsed at the same depth, which again gives us a new stack entry.
-However, we still have no defined subject, so we have to buffer this stack entry again, as can be seen in [Listing 6](#jsonld-recipe-mojito-stack-4).
+However, there still is no defined subject, so this stack entry has to be added to the buffer as well, as can be seen in [Listing 6](#jsonld-recipe-mojito-stack-4).

 <br class="clear" />

 After that, the node of the first instruction closes.
-Since we have a non-empty buffer in our stack entry on depth 1, this means that we still have to emit triples that have no known subject.
+Since there is a non-empty buffer in our stack entry on depth 1, this means that **triples with unknown subjects** have to be emitted.
-For this, we will create a new [_blank node_](https://en.wikipedia.org/wiki/Blank_node) subject, assign it to the buffer entries, and emit triples for each of them.
+For this, we will create a new **[blank node](https://en.wikipedia.org/wiki/Blank_node) subject**, assign it to the buffer entries, and emit triples for each of them.
 Concretely, we emit the following triples:
 ```